Waikato

 North Waikato

-• Nikau Road: There will be a full northbound closure to undertake barrier work between Nikau Road northbound off-ramp and on-ramp but the ramps are still open from Sunday 5 to Thursday 9 May between 9pm and 5am.
-A recommended detour is available via Ridge Road.
-There will also be southbound lane restrictions, but traffic will still be able to travel south under traffic management supervision.
+• SH1 Nikau Road: From Sunday 5 to Thursday 9 May between 9pm and 5am there will be a full northbound closure to undertake barrier work between the Nikau Road northbound off-ramp and on-ramp, however the ramps are still open A detour between ramps is available via Ridge Road.
+There will also be southbound lane restrictions, however traffic will still be able to travel south under traffic management supervision.
 Work will be ongoing until 16 May.

-• SH2 Monument Road to Dimmock Road: Stop/go traffic management will be in place on Sunday 5 and Monday 6 May between 9pm and 5am for resurfacing.
+• SH2 Maramarua: From Dimmock Road to Steen Road stop/go traffic management will be in place on Thursday 16 May between 9pm and 5am for line marking to take place.

-• SH2 Kopuku Road to Coalfields Road: Stop/go traffic management will be in place on Tuesday 7 and Thursday 9 May between 9pm and 5am for line marking.
+• SH2 Maramarua: From Steen Road to the SH25 Roundabout top/go traffic management will be in place on Wednesday 15 May between 9pm and 5am to allow for road inspections to take place.